benibela/xidel/readme.txt

 =====================================  Recursion / Argument order ======================================

-You can specify several --extract (-e) and --follow (-f) arguments to extract values from one page, follow the links to the next pages and extract values from there as well ...
+You can specify multiple --extract (-e) and --follow (-f) arguments to extract values from one page, follow the links to the next pages and extract values from there as well ...
 Then it becomes important in which order the arguments are given, so it extracts before following, or the other way around.